 If you thought rabbits couldn’t get any cuter, this photo might just prove you wrong.
 Baby rabbits are also known as kits or kittens, which could get confusing if you search for “cute kittens” online.
 Either way, you’ll end up with a photo that will make you say “Awww!”
 These cute pictures of baby animals and their mamas will warm your heart.

 Can you believe this guy was the size of a cherry when he was born?
 Joeys stay in their mothers’ pouches for up to six months before they start gradually venturing into the outside world.
 After a full year, they’re ready to hop out and pose for cute pictures like this one.
 Did you know these facts about animals you probably have all wrong?

-Nothing ugly about this duckling.
+In one of our many pictures of baby animals, this wee one proves there’s nothing ugly about this duckling.
 Ducklings are able to walk and swim just hours after hatching, but they choose to stay close to their mothers and siblings for their first few weeks, which is why you see them parading in a line when walking and swimming.
-This is the reason you should never feed those cute ducks bread.

 Pigeons are everywhere in big cities, but baby pigeons, or squabs, aren’t as easy to spot.
 That’s because pigeons tend to build their nests very high up in urban structures that mimic cliffs—places like rooftops and ledges—and under bridges.
 They stay in the nest for up to six weeks, and by the time they emerge, they look just like their parents.
 Talk about family resemblance!
 You should know about these 10 interesting animal distinctions.

 Sure, this raccoon may rummage through your garbage when she’s older, but she looks pretty darn adorable right now.
 Since baby raccoon pups are very social, she’s probably getting ready to meet up with other pups for a playdate.